flexera-public/policy_engine_training/18_go_template/README.md

 HTML is not legitimately supported by the policy engine and it is not recommended that you put HTML code in your `detail_template` field. *Some* HTML will render correctly when an incident is emailed, but the raw HTML code will be displayed instead when viewing the incident in the Flexera One UI.
 [Markdown](https://www.markdownguide.org/) should be used instead.

-Please proceed to [Lesson 20](https://github.com/flexera-public/policy_engine_training/blob/main/20_further_learning/README.md) for more information on how to learn about the policy engine and policy template language.
+Please proceed to [Lesson 19](https://github.com/flexera-public/policy_engine_training/blob/main/19_cwf/README.md), where we will learn about Cloud Workflow and how to use it for policy actions.